USS Dukes County: Service in the Republic of China Navy

 The ship was subsequently decommissioned (date unknown) and leased to the Republic of China (Taiwan) in May 1957 and again renamed Chung Hsi (LST-219).
 She was outfitted in January 1962 as an amphibious command ship and renamed Kao Hsiung (AGC-1, later LCC-1).
 Struck from the Naval Vessel Register on 1 November 1974, she was sold to Taiwan.

 Kao Hsiung later underwent refurbishment along with the rest of the ROCN's fleet of tank landing ships and is still serving with the ROC Navy and was visited in March 2012 by Fleet Master Chief John Minyard of Pacific Fleet Command.
 He reported that she is in outstanding condition and is battle ready.

 In 2016 she was selected to host as Mark 41 Vertical Launching System test bed for Taiwan.

 In November 2019 it was reported that she had been decommissioned and was being used as a test ship for the Hsun Lien naval combat system project and had been fitted with a large phased array radar system and the Mark 41 Vertical Launching System.

 In 2021 the vessel was fitted with the Sea Oryx missile system.

+The ship was decommissioned on 25 February 2026, after over 80 years of service.